mthsmcd/MachineLearningTurbulenceModels/README.md

 2) ***"A data-driven turbulence modeling for the Reynolds stress tensor transport equation"* by Matheus S. S. Macedo, Matheus A. Cruz, Bernardo P. Brener and Roney L. Thompson, accepted for publishing in March 2024**

-Which has been accepted for publishing but is not yet available online.
+Not yet available online.
 We will update this repository as soon as it is.

 **The models are used to correct RANS simulations by using quantities predicted by Machine Learning techniques or by the direct injection of high-fidelity fields (e.g. DNS, LES).**